AdvancedPhotonSource/GSAS-II/docs/source/objvarorg.rst

 the file location is saved and images are loaded from the file when needed.

-To save a GSAS-II project, routine :func:`GSASIIIO.ProjFileSave` is used to convert the tree contents to a "flat" format and write it to a file.
+To save a GSAS-II project, routine :func:`GSASIImiscGUI.ProjFileSave` is used to convert the tree contents to a "flat" format and write it to a file.
 The tree is transversed, and for each first-level tree item, a list is created, where the first item in that list is a two-element